persteenolsen/dotnet-8-dapper-sqlite-api-xunit/README.md

 - Run the task by selecting: Terminal > Run Task... > generate coverage report

-Now the setup to run unit tests and generate code coverage reports quickly and easily with VS Code for ASP.NET Core projects :-)
+That is a setup to run unit tests and generate code coverage reports quickly and easily with VS Code for ASP.NET Core projects :-)

+# Run tests outside VS Code

+- First make sure to Right Click the folder WebAPI.Tests by Powershell or Promt and type dotnet restore

+- Then Right Click the folder WebAPI.Tests by Powershell or Promt and type dotnet test

+- The results of the Tests will be displayed